lolbot-project/lolbot/docs/technical/database.md

 ## Tables

-There is currently only one table:
+There is currently two tables:

 - `config`
     - Used to store configuration for servers, and users